-"Talent is one ingredient in how success happens."
+"Talent is one ingredient in how success happens."by

 This is an interview with Matthew Syed, who is the former top-ranked table tennis player in England: since retiring he has been on a mission to challenge the commonly-held assumption that talent is fixed and innate and that it is the only variable in whether we succeed or not.
 He has written two books around the subject, Bounce and Black Box Thinking.
 His work is bound up in the concept of growth mindsets, pioneered by psychologist Carol Dweck.